Epiglottitis

 Table

-Although plain x-rays may be helpful, they are not highly accurate (1) and must be taken during inspiration, during neck extension, and with no rotation to avoid false-positive results.
-Also, a child with stridor should not be transported to the x-ray suite.
+Although plain radiographs may be helpful, they are not highly accurate (1) and must be taken during inspiration, during neck extension, and with no rotation to avoid false-positive results.
+Lateral neck radiography should not delay definitive management in unstable patients.
+For example, a child with stridor should not be transported to the x-ray suite due to risk of a life-threatening decompensation and airway collapse either en route or during such positioning.

-Cultures from the supraglottic tissues and blood can then be taken to search for the causative organism.
+Cultures from the surface of the epiglottis and blood should then be obtained to identify the causative organism (2).

 Epiglottitis and Subglottic Croup